manishiitg/recruitai/readme.md

 ner, nerclassify, picture. == i don't see much advantage of doing this except just to make code clean == can do it later (not important)

+h) need to put test for every micro service
-i) nodejs needs to add authentication to their api
+i) need to setup swagger for api